dottorepie/synthf/README.md

 ~if turning tempo to max, preferably do not set max long attack and decay at the same time so the sound engine does not crash

-~synthf output is 14 independent channels of audio,according to audio interface, n(12) channels are audible, full range -96db
+~synthf output is 14 independent channels of audio,according to audio interface, n(12) channels are audible, quad instance full range -96db

 ~if unsure on speaker system dynamic range do not set drive to high at low pitch

 ~system runs on windows pc, mac, linux and or raspberry pi 5

-~use server window gain slider to adjust limiting of drive

 //////////Raspberry: